sollidius/Prometheus/README.md

 - Templates: Add/Edit/Delete/Chill around while the Webinterface takes care of Steamupdates, also Support for Images (Minecraft..)
 - Gameservers: Add/Edit/Delete, Console, Daily Restart, Autocomplete for Maps
 - Bans: Blocks users after 3 incorrect guesses of there password, such wow
+- Languages: German, (English, translation is still in progress)

 BEWARE: The Software is still in Alpha (Unstable), could possibly blow something up on your site